-Alternatively, if your car has a test-port valve—similar to the air valve on your car tires—you can use this valve to relieve system pressure as well (most vehicle with fuel injectors use this type of valve).
+Alternatively, if your car has a test-port valve—similar to the air valve on your car tires—you can use this valve to relieve system pressure as well (most vehicles with fuel injectors use this type of valve).
 You'll find the valve on the fuel rail that connects to the fuel injectors on top of the engine.
 Wait for the engine to cool; then, wrap a shop rag around the valve and depress the needle inside the valve with a screwdriver.
 The rag will catch the squirt of fuel as you depress the valve.

 Check the next video so that you have an idea how to relieve fuel system pressure.

 Replacing the Fuel Filter